Learning-Happy-Hour/cafecoffeeco-vmseries-azure-testing/README.md

 # Securing CafeCoffeeCo's Azure testing infrastructure with VM-Series firewalls

-I have used terraform to build CafeCoffeeCo's testing website, Panorama server and VM-Series firewalls.
-Each terraform script deploys a resource group with multipe resources including VNET, VMs, NICs, NSGs and more.
-There will be total of three resource groups (App, Management and Transit).
+I have used Terraform to build CafeCoffeeCo's testing website, Panorama server and VM-Series firewalls.
+Each terraform script deploys a resource group with multiple resources, including VNET, VMs, NICs, NSGs and more.
+There will be three resource groups (App, Management and Transit).

 **Notes:**

 1. This guide is written for bash shell

 2. The Azure location is set to "Australia East".
-Set the location to your preffered location by changing the "location" variable value in __terraform.tfvars__ file.
+Set the location to your preferred location by changing the "location" variable value in __terraform.tfvars__ file.

 ## 1. CafeCoffeeCo Application Setup

 Terraform script in the [ccc-azure-app](/ccc-azure-app/) folder deploys an Apache2 webserver on Ubuntu 22.04 LTS with the IP address of 10.112.1.4.
-The NSG assinged to the subnet allows access from any source IP address to tcp port 22 and 80.
+The NSG assigned to the subnet allows access from any source IP address to TCP port 22 and 80.

 ### Deployment steps: